 Even though Microsoft Office automatically starts a program in safe mode when it encounters startup issues, at times you might want to run Office in safe mode to troubleshoot add-in or extension issues.

-How to run an Office program in Safe mode
+How to run Office Word, Excel, or PowerPoint program in Safe mode

 Running an Office program in safe mode is pretty easy.
 All you need to do is hold down the Ctrl key while clicking on an Office application in the Start menu/screen, and then click Yes button when you see the confirmation box to quickly start the Office application in safe mode.